 Shushannah joined Watsi on November 25th, 2014.
-Six years ago, Shushannah joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Shushannah's most recent donation traveled 8,500 miles to support Francis, a 48-year-old street seller from Kenya, to fund fracture repair surgery.
+Seven years ago, Shushannah joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Shushannah's most recent donation traveled 8,500 miles to support Faith, a 12-year-old aspiring doctor from Kenya, to fund surgery to repair her clubfoot condition.

 Shushannah has funded healthcare for 81 patients in 9 countries.